-- Whether the realistic worst-case scenario is as robust as possible; - The range of environmental impacts under each scenario; and - The implications for the delivery of the project.
+- is as robust as possible;

+- each scenario; and

+- The implications for the delivery of the project.

 Competent experts and legal professionals should take care to ensure that in transferring assumptions made in the ES into the draft DCO parameters that the Rochdale Envelope is not defined too narrowly.
 Environmental consultants should carry out adequate sensitivity testing of assumptions to ensure that the environmental envelope is not drawn too narrowly.